Gnosis-MEP/benchmark-tools/README.md

 Publishes new events based on the `event_template` dict into the `stream_key` stream at the `fps` rate specified.
 Stops if `max_events` numbers or until `max_time` is reached, and at least one of this limits needs to be defined.
 The events ID are  created based on the event index and a random generated id for each action process.

+## Task_add_mocked_stream_consumer
+This task is used to generate mocked redis stream consumers with a given processing time.

+### Kwargs

+ * redis_address: Target system Redis address
+ * redis_port: Target system redis port
+ * logging_level: Logging level

+### Actions
+#### publishToStream
+Publishes new events based on the `event_template` dict into the `stream_key` stream at the `fps` rate specified.
+Stops if `max_events` numbers or until `max_time` is reached, and at least one of this limits needs to be defined.
+The events ID are  created based on the event index and a random generated id for each action process.

 # Evaluations

 ## Energy_consumption_evaluation